emqx/cloud-docs/en_US/deployments/stop_delete_deployment.md

 :::

-1. In the console, click on the deployment you want to stop to enter the deployment overview page.
+1. In the Console, click on the deployment you want to stop to enter the deployment overview page.
 2. Click the **Stop** button in the upper right corner and enter the deployment name in the pop-up box.
 3. Click **Confirm** to stop the deployment.